-In 2015, the Company and SOQUEM expect to complete the database update and the report generation related to the 2013 drill holes program.
-They also plan to conduct additional hydrometallurgical test work in 2015 and to complete an initial NI 43-101 compliant Mineral Resource Estimate.
+In 2015, the Company and SOQUEM expect to complete the database update and the technical report for the 2013 core drilling program.
+Additional hydrometallurgical test work is planned in 2015 as well as an initial Mineral Resource Estimate.

 Lac Knife Graphite Project, Côte-Nord Administrative District of Québec